Add your name to the roster and bring your skills in operation, command, finance, logistics, and planning to the list.

 Legislative Committee

 The mission of the Legislative Committee is to help identify and recommend candidates for endorsement who are responsive to the needs of fire fighters, and to provide assistance to locals in electing candidates for local, state, and federally elected offices.
 The Committee also works to develop legislation related to pension and civil service processes, collective bargaining, wages, hours and working conditions, and health and safety.
-The WSCFF works to secure passage of legislation beneficial to fire fighters and prevent the passage of legislation deemed harmful.
+The WSCFF works to secure passage of legislation beneficial to firefighters and prevent the passage of legislation deemed harmful.

 Health & Safety Committee